Sitecore/sitecore-ios-sdk/README.md

 * Creating a Hybrid of the Embedded Browser and the Web API – For example, you can use the native code and UI elements for parts of the screen, such as the standard navigation elements like the tab bar and the navigation bar, and use the embedded browser to display your content.
 For more information about this approach, see the section Combining the Embedded Browser and the Web API Service.

 ### 3.2 Getting Started with the Embedded Browser
 The Sitecore Mobile SDK contains the SCWebView classes that extend the WebView class with additional features such as sharing on Twitter and left-right swiping.
 For more information, see the chapter Using the Enhanced Web View Reference.
+(TODO Add link to doc here)
 You can use SCWebView in the same way as UIWebView, as all of their methods are similar.
 The following example illustrates how to use the SCWebView class:
 	-(void)viewDidLoad
     {